November 3, 2006

 Every society splits humans into two social groups: those people one

 can marry (and/or have sex with) and those people one cannot.
-That

 is to say, every society has an incest taboo.

-However, different people are in these two groups in different societies,
+However, different people are in these two groups in different

 and that makes explaining the incest taboo difficult.
-Brother/sister

-and parent/child sex taboos are nearly universal--- in fact, in most cultures,
+and parent/child sex taboos are nearly universal--- in fact, in most

 50% of people one knows are forbidden.

-Three explanations are generally offered but each has its problems and
+Three explanations are generally offered but each has its

 none seem entirely satisfactory: